SatoshiumAI/.github/disclosure.md

-# 🕵️ Disclosure Policy
+# 🕵️ Satoshium Disclosure Policy (Phase003)

-At **Satoshium**, we believe in open collaboration, responsible transparency, and ethical behavior.
+Satoshium is being built as a long-term public project exploring decentralized intelligence aligned with Bitcoin and verifiable systems.

+Responsible disclosure helps protect the integrity, security, and credibility of everything being built.

-This Disclosure Policy outlines how vulnerabilities, concerns, or sensitive issues should be reported and handled.
+This policy explains how to report vulnerabilities or sensitive concerns.

 ---

-## 📬 Reporting a Vulnerability
+# 📬 Reporting a Security Issue

-If you discover a potential security vulnerability, bug, or concern in any part of the Satoshium project:
+If you discover a potential vulnerability, flaw, or security concern related to Satoshium:

-- **Do not create a public issue.**
+**Do NOT open a public issue.**

-- **Email us directly** at [security@satoshium.ai](mailto:security@satoshium.ai)
-- Include relevant details such as:
+Instead, report privately via email:

+📧 security@satoshium.ai

+Include as much detail as possible:

-  - Affected repository or module
+- Affected repository or page
 - Steps to reproduce
-  - Impact and severity
-  - Any suggestions for remediation

-We will acknowledge your report within **72 hours** and begin investigating immediately.
+- Potential impact
+- Severity assessment (if known)
+- Suggested mitigation (optional)

+Reports will be acknowledged as soon as reasonably possible.

 ---

-## 🔒 Confidentiality
+# 🔒 Confidentiality

-All reports will be treated with the highest degree of confidentiality.
+All reports will be treated confidentially.

-We will not share your personal information without explicit permission.
+Personal information will never be shared without explicit permission.
+Sensitive findings will be handled carefully and responsibly.

 ---

-## 🧩 Responsible Disclosure
+# 🧩 Responsible Disclosure Approach

+We support coordinated disclosure:

+- Issues are reviewed and validated
+- Fixes or mitigations are prepared
+- Public disclosure occurs only after appropriate review

-We encourage **coordinated vulnerability disclosure**.
-Please allow us a reasonable timeframe to validate and patch any findings before publicly disclosing them.
+Please allow reasonable time for investigation and response before public disclosure.

 ---

-## 🎖️ Recognition
+# 🎖️ Recognition

-Ethical reporters who follow this policy will receive credit on our [Hall of Thanks](https://github.com/satoshiumai/.github/blob/main/recognition.md)
-and may be eligible for early access to security tools or other perks in the future.
+Individuals who responsibly report valid issues may be acknowledged in:

+`recognition.md`

+Recognition is optional and will only occur with the reporter’s permission.

 ---

-## 🔁 Updates to This Policy

-This policy may be updated over time.
-For the most current version, please refer to this file in the [Satoshium .github repo](https://github.com/satoshiumai/.github).
+# 🛡️ Scope

+This policy applies to:

+- Public repositories
+- Documentation and architecture
+- Demo tools
+- Future released systems
+- Any official Satoshium infrastructure

 ---

+# 🔁 Policy Updates

+This policy may evolve as the ecosystem expands.

+Always refer to the latest version in the official Satoshium repository.

+---

+# 🧠 Final Note

+Security is not an afterthought.
+It is part of the foundation.

-Thank you for keeping Satoshium secure, decentralized, and trustworthy.
+Thank you for helping keep Satoshium thoughtful, secure, and resilient.